sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed bug with post counts not showing both above and below posts
+* Added separate option for opening link buttons in a new window
+* Fixed issue with php short tags in old versions of PHP

 = 1.3.0 =
 * Added more detailed options for where share buttons should appear
 * Added action hooks to put share buttons on category, tag and archive pages